Participants may enroll under one of the following three categories

 For more information, please visit here.

 *American University law students do not need to apply to the Program of Advanced Studies on Human Rights and Humanitarian Law.
 They are eligible to register for the courses as though they are registering for their other courses.
-The summer registration period opens on April 5, 2016.
+The summer registration period opens in early April.